 Thanksgiving Themed Ideas

 This (free) download also includes differentiated "I'm Thankful For" writing pages, which we also use.
 Our Kindergarten learners draw what makes them thankful on each feather.
-If your learners are beyond this, there is a draw and write page.
+If preferred, there is a draw and write page.

 Did you notice one of the template ideas in the above link was to draw your Thanksgiving meal?
 If not, go back and check it out.
 Have your learners complete that activity as a springboard into this one.
-Mr. Vasicek via Scholastic asks you to add math into your Thanksgiving learning by creating a shopping list, researching ads for food prices and calculating the total cost.
+Add math into your Thanksgiving learning by creating a shopping list, researching ads for food prices, and calculating the total cost.
 After this mission, your learners are likely to have a newfound appreciation for the planning involved in the Thanksgiving meal.
+Use Educating Small Human's organizer to record data or Education.com's worksheet as an alternative.

 With Love from the Kitchen,